COS301-SE-2024/Dispute-Resolution-Engine/docs/Architecture.md

 Agile values collaboration between cross-functional teams and stakeholders.
 When design is based on clear quality requirements, it provides a transparent framework for decision-making and prioritization.
 Everyone involved understands the criteria guiding development, facilitating better communication and collaboration.

+### Incremental Development

+Agile development is incremental and iterative, allowing teams to build and refine the system step-by-step.
+By focusing on scalability and performance, we ensure that each increment can handle increased loads and improved efficiency.
+This iterative approach helps in continuously enhancing system quality while accommodating growth and new features.